lucas-santoni/cryptio-front-exam/README.md

 ## Do you provide any mock-up?

 We don't!
-Although we work with designers from time to time, **we usually don't have mock-ups of the features we implement at Cryptio**.
+Although we work with designers from time to time, **we usually don't have mock-ups for the features we implement at Cryptio**.
 However, we took of few screenshots of other products, which should be a great source of inspiration for you.
 [Click here](./gallery/) to access the gallery.